Potential National Hockey League expansion: Houston

 Greater Houston is the largest market in terms of both city proper and metro population in the US or Canada without an NHL franchise; since 2016, Houston is also now the largest metropolitan area without a complete set of teams in the major professional sports leagues.
-The area ranks second in the nation with 22 based Fortune 500 companies, only behind New York City, which has 45.

 Professional ice hockey dates back to 1946 in Houston with the establishment of the Houston Skippers.
 This was followed by the Houston Apollos, the Houston Aeros of the WHA and the Houston Aeros of the AHL.
 The WHA Houston Aeros were an original member of the World Hockey Association.
 From 1972 to 1978, the Aeros twice won the AVCO World Trophy and featured the first father/son combination to play together in professional hockey, Gordie Howe and his two sons Mark and Marty.
 The Aeros, despite being a successful franchise, were left out of the NHL–WHA merger and were forced to fold in 1978.
 Another team also named the Aeros, of the American Hockey League (AHL), played at The Summit (renamed the Compaq Center in 1998 and converted to a megachurch after the Aeros' departure), and moved to the Toyota Center in 2003; the Aeros were unable to negotiate a lease extension, leading to the team's departure from Houston in 2013.

-As part of the lease agreement between Toyota Center (which has NHL capacity, with 17,800 seats in its hockey configuration) and the Houston Rockets, only an NHL team owned by the owner of the Rockets is allowed to play at the center.
+The Minnesota North Stars briefly considered Houston when applying for relocation in 1993, but ultimately chose Dallas (and became the Stars) instead due to frosty reception from the Houston Rockets towards the idea of sharing The Summit.
+As part of the lease agreement between Toyota Center (which has NHL capacity, with 17,800 seats in its hockey configuration) and the Rockets, only an NHL team owned by the owner of the Rockets is allowed to play at the arena.
 The Rockets have twice explored the purchase of an NHL team for the building, with the closest being then-owner Les Alexander's attempt to purchase the Edmonton Oilers in 1998 which was thwarted when a local ownership group came together and matched his offer.

 In 2017, the Toyota Center and Houston Rockets were purchased by Tilman Fertitta.
 In a press conference, Fertitta expressed his interest in bringing an NHL team to the Toyota Center and he had reportedly met with NHL commissioner Gary Bettman.
 Fertitta has stated his intentions of possibly finding a tenant that could help fill the building throughout the year, including the mention of attracting an NHL franchise.
+In 2023, it was reported that the Toyota Center was beginning a staged $30M renovation of the facility, which notably included the installation of permanent ice-making equipment.
+In 2024, reports indicated that discussions between Fertitta and the NHL were "turning more serious," and that Fertitta hoped an ice hockey franchise could boost activity in Downtown Houston.